Avaray/dav.one/src/content/article/useful-links-for-daily-work-with-stable-diffusion/index.md

 ## Server rentals

 - [Vast.ai](https://cloud.vast.ai/?ref_id=62878&creator_id=42512&name=null) - a great place to rent a server for your work.
 You can find there a lot of different configurations and prices.
 Servers are located around the world.
 This service has the best prices.
-- [Runpod.io](https://runpod.io?ref=gzvzzzv9) - a bit more expensive than Vast and have worse server browser.
-But it's still a good place to rent a server.
+- [Runpod.io](https://runpod.io?ref=gzvzzzv9) - a bit more expensive than Vast and has a worse server browser, but it’s still a good place to rent a server.

 ## Styles and Studies